serenity-is/docs/grids/persisting_settings.md

 ### Determining Which Setting Types Are Saved

 By default, all settings noted at start are saved, like visible columns, widths, filters etc. You may choose to not persist / restore specific settings.
-This is controlled by *getPersistanceFlags* method:
+This is controlled by *gridPersistanceFlags* method:

 ```ts
 namespace Serene.Northwind {